junxit/us-congress-bills-114/metadata.md

 - 2015-12-03 — Placed on the Union Calendar, Calendar No. 276.
 - 2015-12-03 — Reported by the Committee on Homeland Security.
 H. Rept.
 114-363.
 - 2015-12-03 — Reported by the Committee on Homeland Security.
 H. Rept.
 114-363.
+- 2015-12-10 — Considered under suspension of the rules. (consideration: CR H9255-9257)
+- 2015-12-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3869.
+- 2015-12-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-12-10 — Mr. Hurd (TX) moved to suspend the rules and pass the bill, as amended.
+- 2015-12-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H9255)
+- 2015-12-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H9255)
+- 2015-12-10 — The title of the measure was amended.
+Agreed to without objection.